Complex training: Weight lifting

 A version of complex training can be used in weight lifting; it is also referred to as contrast loading.
 A heavy set of lifting is followed by a lighter set of lifting; both sets should be performed in an explosive manner.
 The increased activation of the nervous system and recruitment of muscle fibres in the heavy set allows for the lighter set to be performed in a more powerful and explosive manner.

 Weight lifting can effectively demonstrate the effects of post-activation potentiation.
 For example, if a person lifts a light weight, and then lifts a heavy weight, before lifting the light weight again, the light weight will be relatively easier to lift and feel lighter the second time it has been lifted.
 Because the intense activation of the nervous system and correspondent recruitment of muscle fibres which occurred in conjunction with the heavy lift has allowed the person to perform more powerful movements, and the weight therefore feels relatively lighter.
 Another resistance based explanation involves the example of heavy suitcase, light suitcase i.e. after lifting a heavy suitcase, a person lifts a similar size, but light suitcase with no idea what is in it; as the person has just been carrying a heavy suitcase, their level of power application is well in excess of what is required to lift the light suitcase and it flies off the floor.

 Rock climbing

 Complex training may be utilised by rock climbers in order to develop their ability to apply power quickly either in terms of dynamic movement or in the securing of holds.
 A complex training programme for rock climbers may be very sports specific.
 Notably, the first resistance exercise is often, but not necessarily, replaced with an isometric exercise or hold, before being followed by a dynamic power exercise.
 For instance, weighted dead hangs followed by doubles on the campus board.
 Whilst this is a sports specific variation, the underlying ambition is the same as with other forms of complex training; to maximally stimulate the nervous system whilst increasingly recruiting fast-twitch muscle fibres in order to improve the ability to apply power.

+Accentuated eccentric loading (AEL)

+It is possible to combine the effects of two exercises within a complex training modality into one explosive movement.
+AEL involves overloading the eccentric phase of a movement with a resistance that is immediately released for a lighter, more explosive concentric phase.
+AEL is based on the concept that muscles contracting eccentrically have a greater tolerance for load than they do when contracting concentrically or isometrically.
+An early study on AEL showed improvements in vertical jump performance and lower-body strength, but did not show significant improvements in change of direction and sprint performance.